cboyda/LighthouseLabs/Project-SQL/QA.md

 -- returns 147 unique productSKU's in all_sessions and MISSING in products table
 ```

 * FIND: this means there are 147 unique productSKU's in all_sessions that are missing from the Products table.
+This affects 2,033 rows in all_sessions.
-* FIX: we could add these to the Products table
+* FIX: we could add these to the Products table manually
 * FUTURE PROOF: add constraint so that any drops or alters of SKU's in the product (primary key) would CASCADE to all_sessions OR instead of deleting future produt SKU's add active/inactive boolean field.

 This was not done, but would be recommended.